pzajec/marcell-annotation-pipeline/README.md

 Simple anonymization interface can be accessed via a web browser at http://localhost:80/

 ### Automatically start on system boot
-To enable the automatic start of container on system boot, first create the container and then execute:
+To enable the automatic start of container on system boot, first run the container and then execute:

 $ cp docker-anonymization.service /etc/systemd/system/
 $ systemctl enable docker-anonymization.service
+$ systemctl start docker-anonymization

 To start/stop the container manually run:
 $ systemctl start docker-anonymization